turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 - wiSceneSystem
 	- This contains Scene, a class that is responsible of holding and managing everything in the world
 	- There are also all of the Component types, like TransformComponent, MeshComponent, etc.
+	- There are a number of systems here that can operate on collections of components

 - wiJobSystem
 	- Manages the execution of concurrent tasks
+	- context type defines a single workload that can be synchronized
-	- Execute() function will schedule a task for execution on a separate thread
+	- Execute() function will schedule a task for execution on a separate thread for a given workload
-	- Dispatch() function will schedule a task for execution on multiple parallel threads
+	- Dispatch() function will schedule a task for execution on multiple parallel threads for a given workload
-	- Wait() function will block until all jobs have finished.
-All scheduling operations are put on hold too
+	- Wait() function will block until all jobs have finished for a given workload.
+The current thread starts working on any work left to be finished.

 - wiInitializer
-	- Initializes all engine systems
+	- Initializes all engine systems either in a blocking or an asynchronous way

 - wiWindowRegistration
 	- This is a platform specific utility to manage the native display window